 Duckhorn winery is on Lodi Lane just off the Silverado Trail.
 As you turn into the driveway, you will see the Victorian tasting room set back against the manicured vineyards.
 This is one of the most beautiful settings anywhere in the Napa Valley.
 As soon as you set foot into the winery, you get the sense that you are somewhere exquisite.
 The tasting area is elegant and tasteful, matching the high quality of the wines produced by Duckhorn.
 Consult the Duckhorn website for full options for tastings and fees.

 Next on this wine route is this little off-beat winery.
 The Kirkhams purchased the ranch in 1956 and began making the Casa Nuestra label in 1979.
 They have some off-beat wines like Grey Riesling, Chenin Blanc, and a red field blend wine they call Casa Nuestra Tinto.
 Elvis was here in 1960.
 Ask the tasting room host why.
+Casa Nuestra winer is one of our favorites to visit.
+It is what like Napa Valley used to be.

 Additional Napa Valley Wine Routes to enjoy